whitep4nth3r/contentful-graphql-vs-rest/README.md

 ## GraphQL API: Rendering the Rich Text field

-The key difference in the GraphQL API compared to the REST API is that linked entry nodes are available under `body.links` as opposed to their data being returned in line with with the other body nodes.
+The key difference in the GraphQL API compared to the REST API is that linked entry nodes are available under `body.links` as opposed to their data being returned in line with with the other body nodes — after being processed with the SDK.

 In order to target asset and entry data when rendering `BLOCKS.EMBEDDED_ENTRY` and `BLOCKS.EMBEDDED_ASSET` with `documentToReactComponents`, we can create an assetBlockMap (id: asset) and entryBlockMap (id: entry) to store data we can reference by ID.